Scholarly Concentrations Program

 - Cross-disciplinary study

 - Group seminars/courses

-- Scholarly work across Years I-IV of medical school
+- Scholarly work across Years 1-4 of medical school

 - Submission of a scholarly product

 Participating students benefit from the faculty mentor relationship that is central to the Concentrations Program.
 Students may have the opportunity to publish their work and/or present at national conferences.
-Additional benefits to students include discussion of their concentration work in students’ Dean’s Letters, a certificate upon completion of the program, and recognition of their accomplishments at graduation.
+Additional benefits to students include discussion of their concentration work in students’ Medical Student Performance Evaluation (MSPE), a certificate upon completion of the program, and recognition of their accomplishments at graduation.

-Students pursue a Concentration during the summer between Years I & II, during the self-directed learning time in Year II, and during elective and clerkship time in Years III and IV.
+Students pursue a Concentration during the summer between Years 1 & 2 during the self-directed learning time in Year 2, and during elective and clerkship time in Years 3 and 4.

 Interested students should: